 Still there are plenty of social sites that work and do not fall into these pitfalls.
 So whether you want to get popular there or simply contribute just for fun there are much better alternatives.

-While there are still many genuine users over there and many of them even submit good content, they can’t compete with the obnoxious crowd raging for boobs, Apple products and infotainment.
+While there are still many genuine users over there and many of them even share good content, they can’t compete with the obnoxious ones making it an annoying place.
+Just think fake news.

-- Do you want targeted traffic?
+- Do you want social media traffic?
 Focus on Twitter instead.
-Here you don’t have to compete with sexist trolls.
-Just the people who want to follow you in the first place.
+Here you don’t have to compete with self-righteous gurus.
+You just see the people who you want to follow in the first place.

-- Users who are just into social news should find their respective niche social news community.
+- Users who are just into sharing news should find their respective niche social news community.
 Every topic nowadays has at least one such community.

 Reddit vs Tumblr

 One day I got somewhat popular on Reddit.
 I got 47 “up” votes and 46 “down” votes.
 Thus in the end I got “1 point”.

 Guess how many referrers I got from Reddit?
 4!
 Four people visited me.
 It means that at least 42 people voted me down blindly!